DeFiCh/icx-makerbot/README.md

 ## Run the BTC maker bot.

-Before run the script, make sure the account has enough BTC and DFI token, also need to have DFI utxos.
+Before running the script, ensure your account has sufficient BTC and tokenDFI, utxoDFI is also required.

 ```
 deno run --allow-all icx_bot_btc_maker.js